 On June 28, 2010, RBC France SAS, a subsidiary of Schaublin SA, sold certain assets relating to its J. Bovagnet sales branch.
 The assets sold included the trade name, inventory, equipment, and a building.
 Simultaneously, Schaublin SA entered into a long-term distribution agreement for the continued distribution of Schaublin products by the J. Bovagnet sales operation into a defined territory.
-A gain in the amount of \$1.1 million was realized from the sale of the assets.
+A gain in the amount of \$1.1 million was realized from the sale of the assets in the three month period ended July 3, 2010.